 #1 NEW YORK TIMES BESTSELLER hailed by TIME magazine as the best nonfiction book of the year.
-One of the longest-running New York Times bestsellers of all time, Unbroken has spent more than four years on the Times list in hardcover, fifteen weeks at number one, and counting.
-Recently released in paperback, Unbroken debuted at #1 and remains there after more than 20 weeks.
+One of the longest-running New York Times bestsellers of all time, Unbroken spent more than four years on the Times list in hardcover, fifteen weeks at number one.
+Released in paperback, Unbroken debuted at #1 and remained there for dozens of weeks.
 The book is the winner of the Los Angeles Times Book of the Year Award for Biography.
 The young reader edition, released in November, 2014, is also a New York Times bestseller.

 “STAGGERING … MESMERIZING … Any one of the threads in Hillenbrand’s monumental new book could be a page-turner all its own… Hillenbrand’s writing is so ferociously cinematic, the events she describes so incredible, you don’t dare take your eyes off the page.”–People

 On a May afternoon in 1943, an Army Air Forces bomber crashed into the Pacific Ocean and disappeared, leaving only a spray of debris and a slick of oil, gasoline, and blood.
 Then, on the ocean surface, a face appeared.
 It was that of a young lieutenant, the plane’s bombardier, who was struggling to a life raft and pulling himself aboard.
 So began one of the most extraordinary odysseys of the Second World War.